jacobtomlinson/constrainedcoding/README.md

 ## Format ideas

  - 30 minute PR - Aim to resolve an issue by raising a PR in under 30 minutes.
-   - Structured stream with time limits and a rigid format.
+   - Structured stream with time limits and an explicit format but can pause to engage in chat.
+ - Half Day Hacks - Hack on a small idea for half a day to see if it has legs.
+   - More of a casual fly on the wall type stream.
+Lots of chat encouraged.
  - 5 minute tuorial - Explain a topic in under 5 minutes.
    - More of a video style stream.
 No chat.
-Rigid formula.
+Rigid format.
 Great for reuse.
- - Half Day Hacks - Hack on a small idea for half a day to see if it has legs.
-   - More of a casual fly on the wall type stream.
-Lots of chat encouraged.
+   - Would likely be recorded during other streams as an aside.
+If a user asks a question in chart we would pause what we are doing, switch to a different scene profile and record a standalone video.
+Then when that is done we would return to the stream we were doing before.

 ## My setup